🔍 TL;DR

 📊 Key Facts About Branded Calling

-There are three defined attestation levels, labeled A, B, and C, each reflecting how much the originating service provider knows about the caller and their right to use the number.
+STIR/SHAKEN defines three attestation levels labeled A, B, and C. Each level reflects how much the originating service provider knows about the caller and their right to use the phone number.

-- Attestation A: Also known as full attestation, indicates that the provider knows the caller’s identity and has verified that the caller is authorized to use the phone number, such as when the carrier issued the number and the call originates on its own network
+Attestation A, often called full attestation, indicates that the provider knows the caller’s identity and has verified that the caller is authorized to use the phone number.
+This commonly occurs when the provider issued the number and the call originates on its own network.

-- Attestation B: Also known as partial attestation, it indicates that the provider knows the customer but cannot confirm the customer’s right to use the specific phone number, which is common when third‑party call centers originate calls using externally sourced numbers.
+Attestation B, or partial attestation, indicates that the provider knows the customer but cannot confirm the customer’s right to use the specific phone number.
+This is common when third-party call centers or platforms originate calls using externally sourced numbers.

-- Attestation C: Also known as gateway attestation, indicates that the provider is simply passing the call into the network and does not know the identity of the original caller, such as with calls entering from international gateways.
+Attestation C, known as gateway attestation, indicates that the provider is simply passing the call into the network and does not know the identity of the original caller.
+This typically applies to calls entering the network from international gateways.

 Our platform empowers organizations to manage branded calling, improve caller id reputation, and stay compliant with evolving regulatory and industry standards.
 FAQs like this are designed to provide clear, actionable guidance backed by our expertise in verified identity, call labeling mitigation, and spam prevention.